-- Hybrid cloud is what most companies go for, making some information accessible to the public, such as inventory on products and keeping other information private on only accessible internally.
+- Hybrid cloud is what most companies go for, making some information accessible to the public, such as inventory of products, and keeping other information private, only accessible internally.

-Smart companies hire a cloud hosting company to handle their needs.
+Smart companies hire a cloud hosting company to handle their needs and stay updated with technology trends.
 Security can be a big concern with cloud-based computing as it is easy for hackers to gain access to personal data.
 Businesses specializing in cloud hosting know the ins and outs of securing your data more effectively.
 With cloud-based computing, you can do everything from speed up paycheck processing to figuring out who should be up for the next big promotion.

 Blockchain is a series of cells all linked cryptographically.
 Originally, you might have heard about blockchain in regards to cryptocurrency such as Bitcoin, but as the technology has advanced, more and more businesses are using blockchain apps as digital asset trackers and to verify the authenticity of products or to better protect data and prevent loss.